 What Is Platinum?

 Platinum is a silvery-white premium precious metal that’s revered for its luster.
 Platinum is one of the most expensive of the precious metals because of its stunning appearance and superior durability.

 Meet the Expert

 Ryan Atlas is an experienced jeweler with Brilliant Earth.
-Located in San Francisco, California, Ryan is a seasoned creative design professional with extensive experience in the jewelry industry.
-Ryan has been at Brilliant Earth for over ten years, now overseeing all aspects of the jewelry design process.
+He is a creative design professional with extensive experience in the jewelry industry.

 Pros and Cons of Platinum Rings